-As Connecticut’s 31st Insurance Commissioner, Thomas B. Leonardi leads a regulatory agency with jurisdiction over the largest life insurance industry in the United States and the second largest overall insurance industry in total written premium.
+As Connecticut’s 31st Insurance Commissioner, Thomas B. Leonardi leads a regulatory agency with jurisdiction over one of the largest insurance industries in the United States.

-He is a member of the NAIC Executive Committee, the Internal Administration (EX1) Subcommittee, Chairman of the NAIC’s International “G” Committee and Chairman of the NAIC’s Financial Stability Task Force.
-Commissioner Leonardi is also Vice Chair of the NAIC’s Accreditation “F” Committee and of the NAIC’s 12-state Northeast Zone.
-He is a member of the NAIC’s Life “A,” Property Casualty “C” and Financial Regulation “E” Committees, the International Insurance Relations (EX) Leadership Group and on the board of the National Insurance Producer Registry (NIPR).
+He is a current or former: member of the NAIC Executive Committee, the Internal Administration (EX1) Subcommittee, Chair of the NAIC’s International “G” Committee, the NAIC’s Financial Stability Task Force and of the NAIC’s 12-state Northeast Zone, Vice Chair of the NAIC’s Accreditation “F” Committee and member of the NAIC’s Life “A,” Property Casualty “C” and Financial Regulation “E” Committees, the International Insurance Relations (EX) Leadership Group, the Government Relations Leadership Council and the board of the National Insurance Producer Registry (NIPR).

 For 22 years prior to his appointment as Commissioner, he was chairman and CEO of Northington Partners, Inc., an insurance specialty venture capital and investment banking firm.
 Prior to founding Northington, he was the head of M&A and Venture Capital at Conning & Company.
 Prior to that, he was the president and vice chairman of the Beneficial Corporation’s insurance subsidiaries.

 Commissioner Leonardi is a member of the bar of the state and federal courts of Connecticut and New Jersey.
 He earned a bachelor’s degree from Boston University with distinction in history, summa cum laude and Phi Beta Kappa.
 He earned a Juris Doctor with honors from the University Of Connecticut School Of Law.